jsom1/jsom1.github.io/_walkthroughs/Devzat.md

 stty -echo
 fg
 ````
 It appears the flag is on Catherine's Desktop, and we can't read it as Patrick...
-We have to find a way to change users.
+We have to find a way to switch user.

 ## 3. Horizontal privilege escalation
 {:style="color:DarkRed; font-size: 170%;"}

+In fact, we don't necessarily have to to do a horizontal privesc.
+If we can find a way to root directly, we will also be able to read the file on Catherine's desktop.
+Anyways, we start at the same place in either case, which is **enumeration**.

 ## 4. Vertical privilege escalation